xyproto/symbolhash/README.md

 Given a string, returns a unicode hash of the desired length.

-The entropy is reflected in how much repetition there is in the resulting hash.
+The entropy is reflected by how much repetition there is in the resulting hash.

 Example
 -------